 - Breadboard

-Circuit diagram for ADXL345 accelerometer interface with Arduino is given below:
+The interfacing ADXL345 accelerometer with Arduino UNO diagram shows a simple I2C connection setup.
+A circuit diagram for the ADXL345 accelerometer interface with Arduino is given below:

 ADXL345 Arduino Connections: